What is the legal definition of domestic abuse in Wyoming?

 - order the abuser to pay you child support and, possibly, temporary financial support for you;

-- order the abuser to pay medical costs that resulted from the abuse; (Note: You may also be able to sue for other losses suffered as a result of the abuse in small claims court - see WY Suing an Abuser for Money for more info);
+- order the abuser to pay medical costs that resulted from the abuse; (Note: You may also be able to sue for other losses suffered as a result of the abuse in small claims court - see WY Suing an Abuser for more info);

 - order the abuser to get counseling;